storynory/relaxivity/posts/poems/grasshopper.md

 type: post
 date: 2021-09-28
 series: poems
 excerpt: Welcome to Relaxivity  - the new Podcast that brings you atmsopheric and relaxing stories.
-Our debut episode is a peom from ancient Greece that celebrates the devine in the tiny.
+Our debut episode is a poem from ancient Greece that celebrates the devine in the tiny.
 url: grasshopper
 audio:
     mp3: https://traffic.libsyn.com/secure/relaxivity/happy-grasshopper-relaxivity.mp3